 Here, we have rounded up some of our top LED grow lights for peppers.
 They range in price and light output, so you can pick one that fits your needs.

-This is the light that we are currently using for our indoor pepper growing setup.
-This LED quantum board grow light is a show-stopper in terms of light output and quality for the price.
+This is one of the lights that we are currently using for our indoor pepper growing setup.
+This LED quantum board grow light is a great option in terms of simplicity, light output, and quality for the price.

 Tip: If you are planning to grow your peppers indoors through to harvest, consider using the 3000K version LED panel for better harvests.
 Or, you could provide supplemental red light during the flowering stage.